Mrmayman/quantum-launcher/scripts/README.md

 # These are shell scripts that I use to automate some tasks.
 TODO: Support windows (these only support linux/macOS currently)

+With the exception of `line_count.sh` which requires BASH, all other scripts should be POSIX-compliant and run on any POSIX-compatible `sh` shell.

 ## `clippy-pedantic.sh`
 This script is used to run clippy with pedantic level (very strict).